morze-diraca/python_projects/README.md

 Here are my projects written in Python.

 1. Guess the number game.
-2. Top 250 kdramas - data analysis.
+2. Top 250 kdramas - data cleaning, analysis and simple visualizatiion.